-The Enapps manufacturing module is a simple, yet powerful ERP module for manufacturers that uses standard, average or FIFO costing methods.
+The Enapps manufacturing software is a simple, yet powerful ERP module for manufacturers that uses standard, average or FIFO costing methods.
 Whether you do most of your assembly in-house, or outsource it overseas, the MRP2 functionality perfectly handles your requirement.
 Utilising the Enapps expertise in ERP functionality, you can enjoy a flexible and robust set of tools to manage your manufacturing requirements simply and accurately.
 As with all other parts of our implementation, the manufacturing functionality is fully integrated into the the ERP.

-The role of the Enapps manufacturing module is to complete the inventory management by delivering the operations which are specific to a streamlined manufacturing process.
+The role of the Enapps manufacturing software is to complete the inventory management by delivering the operations which are specific to a streamlined manufacturing process.
 The first phase of the process is represented by the creation of a project into manufacturing process.
 This involves the generation of recipes, based on how the final product needs to be created.

 The Enapps ERP system allows the creation and processing of manufacturing orders with a broad set of powerful features.
 An operator specifies the planned quantity for manufacture and selects the product to be produced.
 As defined in the bill of materials, the required components for the order are loaded for review.
 Following a production workflow based on your needs, the production process then flows through into finished goods.